Pine Mountain Settlement School

 - Constant education

-The Harmon Foundation, national philanthropy, also noticed the PMSS innovative school program and sent two noted filmmakers, Ray and Virginia Garner to Pine Mountain to record their co-op program.
+The Harmon Foundation, a national philanthropy, also noticed the PMSS innovative school program and sent two noted filmmakers, Virginia and Ray Garner, to Pine Mountain to record their co-op program.
 The Garner color film was distributed broadly and even found its way to China where it was translated and shown in several venues.
-Balack and white stills from that endeavor are in the PMSS Collections photo archives.
+Black and white stills from that endeavor are in the PMSS Collections photo archives.

 OPPOSITION BY FEDERAL AGENCIES

 While there was much progressive hand-clapping for co-ops, there was a gathering opposition to the co-op ideas in many corners of the Federal Government and the growing industrial world.
-Of particular oppositional attention was the tax-exemption component of co-ops noted by the Federal Government but other oppositions surfaced in more subtle ways
+Of particular ,opposition attention was the tax-exemption component of co-ops noted by the Federal Government but other oppositions surfaced in more subtle ways:

 - The threat to Federal agencies such as the Commodity Credit Corporation